yuanbei/preprocessing/README.md

 ### Preprocessing
-Preprocessing is a python tool which complete the preprocessing bussiness for non c famliy language.
+Preprocessing is a python tool which completes the preprocessing bussiness for non c famliy language.
 You can use it in java code like this:

 ```java